-Nicole Kidman Goes Braless Under Tank Top While Pulling Down Jeans: ‘Farm Girl’
+Nicole Kidman Goes Braless Under Tank Top While Tugging On Her Jeans

 "I love you and the photo beautiful!" added a fourth fan, including a smiley face emoji.

-As The Inquisitr reported earlier in the year, Nicole looked stunning in a bikini while she spent some time with husband Kieth Urban at the beach for some time in the sun.
-Nicole’s swimsuit was blue and the top featured a ruffle, adding a bit of femininity to her beach-day look.
-The bottoms had a high waist.
+As The Inquisitr reported earlier in the year, Nicole looked stunning in a two-piece while she spent some time with husband Keith Urban at the beach, as they enjoyed their day in the sun.
+Nicole's swimsuit was blue and the top featured a ruffle, adding a bit of femininity to her beach-day look, while the bottoms had a high waist.